Everybody hurts: Seahawks outlast Cardinals

 On the next play, Wilson found Graham for a 2-yard score to make 22-10 with 12:49 remaining.

+Baldwin, who finished with five caches for 95 yards, knew right away his play and the subsequent touchdown were a back-breaker for Arizona.

+“It forced the Cardinals offense into hurry-up mode, which lends itself to our defense,” he said.
+“For us to get that far into the red zone and then cap it off with a score, obviously it sealed the game for us.”

 Graham finished with six receptions for 27 yards.
-He has 65 career touchdowns, one shy of the Cowboys’ Jason Witten for the fourth-most all-time among tight ends.
-Baldwin made five receptions for 95 yards.
+He has 65 career touchdowns, one shy of the Dallas Cowboys’ Jason Witten for the fourth-most all-time among tight ends.

 Chancellor also made an appearance inside the injury tent late in the game.